SDN Children’s Services

-The Boards regularly review their composition to ensure that the mix of skills, experience and cultural fit is appropriate, having regard to the SDN group’s history, philosophy, values and strategic direction.
+The Boards regularly review their composition to ensure that the mix of skills, experience, diversity and values alignment is appropriate, having regard to the SDN group’s history, philosophy, values and strategic direction.
 Through the Governance and Remuneration Committee, the Boards have in place a process for identifying the skills and experience needed within each Board and for seeking new directors in line with SDN's values and purpose.
 The Boards deliberately seek people with experience in strategy, risk management, law, finance, general management and the sectors in which SDN works.

 The SDN Board has instituted succession planning in relation to membership of both boards, and board and committee chairs.
 Succession planning is the responsibility of the Governance and Remuneration Committee (in discussion with the SDN President), with final approval given by the relevant Boards.

 Training and development

 Both Boards are committed to director induction and professional development and SDN has a budget for such development.
-SDN has formalised its induction program for new directors for both boards, and following a survey of directors to identify preferred topics for education, a director education calendar has been implemented for 2021.
+SDN has formalised its induction program for new directors for both boards, and following a survey of directors to identify preferred topics for education, a director education calendar was implemented from 2021.
 Board members also attend training courses that are approved on a case-by-case basis by the President, with directors supported to complete the AICD Company Directors course and other governance courses as identified.

 Directors serve on a voluntary basis and do not receive remuneration.
 They can be reimbursed for a reasonable amount of expenses directly related to board activities.